 Who's on the team?

-Doctors from the Heart Center team provide general cardiology services at Seattle Children's main campus, at Seattle Children's South Sound Cardiology Clinic in Tacoma, at Pediatric Cardiology of Alaska in Anchorage, at Seattle Children's Montana Cardiology Clinic in Missoula and in Central Washington.
+Doctors from the Heart Center team provide general cardiology services at Seattle Children's main campus; at Seattle Children's South Sound Cardiology Clinics in Tacoma and Silverdale; at Pediatric Cardiology of Alaska in Anchorage; and in Central Washington.

 If your child needs heart surgery, we have cardiac surgeons, cardiac nurse practitioners, cardiac anesthesiologists